 The performance of the device used for VoIP calls can affect call quality.
 Older or low-spec devices may struggle to handle VoIP calls efficiently.
 In contrast, traditional mobile calls are less demanding on device hardware.

-6. Network Prioritization
+6. Network Prioritisation

 In Conclusion